tl;dr

 5/24/2023 SMD 5B06/5C07 The property manager and architect presented on the plans and answered questions from the Commissioner and community

-6/14/2023 ANC 5C Committee-of-the-Whole meeting Anticipated discussion and placing on the agenda for the 6/21 Full-Commission meeting.
+6/14/2023 ANC 5C Committee-of-the-Whole meeting Discussed and placed on the agenda for the 6/21 Full-Commission meeting.